- Antiwar activist

 - Admirer of the late Marxist president of Venezuela, Hugo Chavez

-Cindy Sheehan was born Cindy Lee Miller in Inglewood, California, in 1957.
+Cindy Sheehan was born Cindy Lee Miller in Inglewood, California, on July 10, 1957.
 She graduated from Cerritos College, studied history at UCLA, and worked for eight years as a youth minister at St. Mary’s Catholic Church in Vacaville, California.
 In 1977 she married a young man named Patrick Sheehan, and the couple went on to have four children including a son named Casey (born in 1979), who joined the U.S. Army and was killed in action in Iraq on April 4, 2004.

 In June 2004, two months after Casey’s death, Mrs. Sheehan was part of a delegation of grieving military families who met with President George W. Bush in Fort Lewis, Washington.
 After that meeting, Sheehan initially stated that the president had shown himself to be a caring individual of deep religious convictions.
 “I now know he’s sincere about wanting freedom for the Iraqis,” Sheehan declared at the time.
 “I know he’s sorry and feels some pain for our loss.
 And I know he’s a man of faith.”
 She concluded by saying, “That was the gift the President gave us, the gift of happiness, of being together.”